bt20222eh/BIO727P-OpenSuse-project/README.md

    pip install Flask SQLAlchemy matplotlib pandas numpy seaborn

 **Construct the database:**
-Download DB Browser for SQLite:
-1. For macOS, download the latest version (.dmg file) from the official website and drag the application to your Applications folder.
+1. Download DB Browser for SQLite - For macOS, download the latest version (.dmg file) from the official website and drag the application to your Applications folder.
 2. Create a New Database:
 - Open DB Browser for SQLite and click "New Database".
 Name it "analysis.db" and save it in your Flask app's parent directory.
 3. Create the Database Schema: